Bogdan Medaković

-Bogdan Medaković (Novi Sad, 14 April 1854 - Vienna, 11 May 1930) was an Austro-Hungarian lawyer and politician.
-He was the president of the Croatian Parliament in the Austro-Hungarian monarchy, from 1906 to 1918.
+Bogdan Medaković (11 April 1854 - 11 May 1930) was a Croatian Serb lawyer and politician who was one of the most prominent politicians at the turn of the 20th century in Croatia under Austria-Hungary.
+He served as the president of the Croatian Parliament three times in the period between 1906 and 1918.

 Biography

-Bogdan Medaković was born in Novi Sad on 14 April 1852, as the son of Danilo Medaković.
-After finishing school and obtaining the title of Doctor of Laws in Vienna at the age of only 21, he worked for some time in the court in Sremska Mitrovica, and in 1879 he opened an independent law office in Zagreb.
-He began his political career in 1883 when he entered the Croatian Parliament as a member elected in the Serb district.
+Bogdan Medaković was born in Novi Sad on 11 April 1854, as the son of Danilo Medaković.
+He attended the University of Vienna and obtained the title of Doctor of Laws at the age of only 21.
+He worked for some time in the court in Sremska Mitrovica, and in 1879 he opened an independent law office in Zagreb.
+Medaković came to be known as one of the wealthiest people in Zagreb at the time.

+He began his political career in 1883 when he first entered the Croatian Parliament as a representative of the Srb district, newly established as the Military Frontier was integrated with the Kingdom of Croatia-Slavonia.
 In Parliament, he was engaged in the newly established Serbian Independent Club, as its secretary.

-In 1896, he was elected president of the Serbian Orthodox Church Municipality in Zagreb, a position he held until 1909.
+He was one of the founders of the Serbian Bank in Zagreb in 1895.

+Between 1896 and 1909 he headed the Serbian Orthodox Community of Zagreb.
 He was elected a deputy at the Serbian National-Church Assembly in Sremski Karlovci.

-Advocating for harmony and a political alliance with the Croats in the Austro-Hungarian monarchy, as the leader of the Serb Independent Party, Bogdan Medaković actively participated in the adoption of the Zadar Resolution with Svetozar Pribićević, which resulted in the creation of the Croat-Serb Coalition.
-As a prominent Zagreb lawyer, he participated in the defence of "traitors" in the trial against 53 Serbs before the Zagreb court table.
-He was also involved in the defence at Vienna's "treasonous trial" against Heinrich Friedjung, the Austrian historian and journalist.

-Medaković was elected president of the Croatian Parliament in 1906 and remained in that position until 1918.
-As Speaker of Parliament, he was a member of the Magnate House in the Hungarian Parliament.
-As the then President of the Parliament in 1918, he declared the severance of state-legal ties with the Hungarian and Austrian empires, which opened the way to the creation of the Kingdom of Serbs Croats and Slovenes.

 Bogdan Medaković was also distinguished himself as a follower of Matijević's idea of creating "Privrednik".
 1897, and his activities on the founding of the newspaper "Srpsko kolo", which was published in Zagreb until 1903, were also noticed.